 This is for curriculum, our animal therapy program, athletic equipment, and a tech fee (for school).
 If you wish for your student to go optionally on one of our mission trips (if she has progressed far enough in the program that this is a possibility) there will be a nominal travel fee.

-How are We Different from Other Therapeutic Schools?
+How Are We Different from Other Therapeutic Boarding Schools?

-Our goal, ultimately, is to see God’s love restore your teen to a life of promise and hope.
-We use tools that bridge the gap between parents and teens to see this carried out.
-New Lifehouse is truly a place of learning, healing and restoration through grace.
+New Lifehouse Academy’s goal, ultimately, is to see God’s love restore your teen girl to a life of promise and hope.
+We use tools that bridge the gap between parents and teen girls to see this carried out.
+New Lifehouse is truly a place of learning, healing, and restoration through grace.

 The Enrollment Process